 Load Balancer recommendations¶

-On this page, we give som recommendations for achieving the best possible load balancing setup in the platform (as well as in general).
+On this page, we give som recommendations for achieving the best possible load balancing setup in the platform and in general.

 Listeners